-The Bank does not recognize deferred tax assets or liabilities for the deductible or taxable temporary differences associated with investments in subsidiaries and associates, as it is not likely that the difference will revert in the foreseeable future.
+The Group does not recognise deferred tax assets or liabilities for the deductible or taxable temporary differences associated with investments in subsidiaries and associated companies, as it is not likely that the difference will revert in the foreseeable future.

 Deferred tax assets are recognized when they are expected to be recoverable and up to the amount that it is likely that there are future taxable profits that will accommodate the deductible temporary differences.